 “We wanted to change our team culture, and competitiveness, and commitment to the program in general,” Cheng said.
-“It’s definitely different than past years.
-It’s obviously, like, you have to find the balance between the family and we’re super nice to each other, versus you need to be able to hold someone responsible and accountable.”
+“It’s definitely different than past years. ...
+You have to find the balance between the family and we’re super nice to each other, versus you need to be able to hold someone responsible and accountable.”

 With only 10 returning players and nine first-years this season, the Lions had to instill this culture while helping new teammates adjust to the athletic pressures of Division I volleyball and the academic pressures of Columbia.
 This process takes time, but Ikwuazom and Cheng’s on-court play gives the team breathing room to develop their new players and culture.
 Their close friendship exemplifies the team goals; they are disciplined athletes with a plan, who also eat, watch films, and hang out together.

 “Our team talks about love and excellence as our two values,” Keeley said.
 “The love is, ‘It’s my buddy.
 We’re having fun, we’re doing this together,’ and then the excellence is, ‘We have a plan.’
 So the more we communicate, and the more we know we can count on each other, the more successful we’re going to be, and the better our experience is going to be.”

 But with only six games left this season, six games of college volleyball left for Ikwuazom and six games of the Chichi-Audrey partnership for the team, Keeley knows her team will miss their dynamic when Ikwuazom graduates.
 However, the culture of success Cheng and Ikwuazom have established will continue.